Berkeley Lab and ALS Status

 Because of the evolving COVID-19 situation and a shelter-in-place order for the Bay Area, the ALS is closed to most users until further notice.
 Please do not register to arrive for the 2020-1 cycle unless we ask you to.

 Berkeley Lab is gradually bringing staff back onto the Lab’s sites over the coming months, consistent with federal, state, and local guidance.
 These plans began on Monday, June 1, with a small on-site pilot group.
-In early July, the Lab began Pilot 2a, which increased the number of people on all Lab sites by 200, to a peak number of 1,000 people – still a small fraction of those typically on site.
+In early July, the Lab began Pilot 2a, which increased the number of people on all Lab sites by 200, to a peak number of 1,000 people, and in early August Pilot 2b increased numbers to a peak of 1,200 – still a small fraction of those typically on site.

 The most up-to-date details on the Lab’s status can be found here.

 Changes to Beamtime Scheduling and Allocation

 The following resources are intended to provide users up-to-date information on the ALS’s handling of beamtime allocation, experiment scheduling, and the proposal process.